-It's well worth attempting to cure your hangover before jumping on the bus as the makers of this fine piece of machinery did not build a suspension with hungover backpackers in mind.
+TIP: It's well worth attempting to cure your hangover before jumping on the bus as the makers of this fine piece of machinery did not build a suspension with hung over backpackers in mind.

-Full to the brim, there are more snags than humanly possible to eat (vegetarian options available), we delve further into the rainforest for a swim*.
+After that we went to Minyon falls.
+The drive there was so beautiful, and was the rainforest that the protesters saved in the seventies – we can thank the hippies for that!
+There was a really nice unobstructed view and it was a great place to take a lot of photos.
+We also went for a refreshing swim.
 By swim, I mean, jump off a waterfall into a freezing cold pool of water, over and over again.
 It's quite amazing just how much fun this is.

 *entry into the Nightcap National Forest is weather permitting